Zhang-JK/Memorier/doc/Report.md

 ## 2. How to use Memorier
 - Log in/Sign up for your account (All your cards will be stored in the cloud, so sign an account is a must)
-- Add your card by click "**Add Card**" button on the library page, there are 4 types of cards, we will explain them each later.
+- Add your card by click "**Add Card**" button on the library page, there are 4 types of cards:
+  > * Plain text: the most basic card, you can type Problem and Answer to it.
+  > * Hollow text: you can type Problem and hint to it, you can add some "hollow" in it.
+At the corresponding window, you can simply select the text using mouse and click "add"; you can also try our auto generate keywords, you can see the button "Show suggest" and "Next suggest", all text clip that match the keyword will be select once you click "apply"; the box showing keywords is editable, so you can type in your own word and click "apply", all text clip that match will be selected.
+  > * Word: you can type the word you want to remember, the first time you click translation box, the program will automatically translate it for you, you can edit it if you are not satisfied.
+  > * Multi choices: you can type problem and hint, later you can add up to 5 choices and set any number of them as correct answer.
 - After adding the card you can "**Review**" them, either by their type or by the time you added it.
 (In the latter case, we will arrange the next review time according to the forgetting curve)
 - The "**Test**" function is similar to review, but you need to answer the question in the card and we will record your score for future Review and Test
 - In "**Management**" page you can delete or edit(later) your cards, there is a filter for searching cards.